ucrcsedept/course-support/module-2/module2revised.md

 The `mkdir` command stands for "make directory".
 Since your current path was your home directory, this means your new directory was created here.
 To make sure, run the `ls` command (stands for "list").
 Let's change into that new directory with `cd example_dir`.
 Our path now should be `/home/csmajs/[your CS username]/example_dir`.
 Type `pwd` just to make sure that this is your path, since we changed to the `example_dir` directory.
 Now, lets go back to the home directory.
 Type `cd ..` The `..` is an alias that represent the previous directory/the current directory's parent. (similary, as mentioned in module 1, a single period `.` represents the current directory).
 These aliases (`.`, `..`, and `~`) make it much easier to move through the file system without typing the full path and names of directories.

+> Note: Most commands in Bash don't echo anything to the console once you execute them to avoid clutter in the terminal.
+To make sure that the command worked as expected, or that you didn't make a mistake, you should ocassionally `ls` or `pwd` to make sure you're in the right place, or if a command you input worked as you expected.

 Now try typing the whole path.

 ```cd /home/csmajs/<your_CS_username>/example_dir```